 The ATO has made it perfectly clear that they expect Australian taxpayers to declare their crypto and pay Capital Gains Tax or Income Tax.
 Despite this, many Australians are unaware their crypto is taxed or, worse still, think they can evade their tax obligations on their crypto.
 In this article, we’re covering everything you need to know about the ATO and crypto tax evasion in Australia, including how the ATO tracks crypto and what the penalties for crypto tax evasion are.

 Will I get punished for crypto tax evasion?

 Yes.
+Our Australian crypto tax guide shows that the ATO's perfectly clear that all crypto, including DeFi, is subject to Capital Gains Tax or Income Tax in Australia.
 If you're caught evading tax on your crypto by the ATO - the penalties are steep.
 Depending on the severity of your offense and the intent behind it, crypto tax evaders face anything from a slap on the wrist to imprisonment.
 Let's learn more.

 ATO crypto tax evasion

 According to the ATO, there are two different kinds of crimes when it comes to taxes:

 - Tax evasion

 Tax fraud refers to making a false representation of your tax liability.
 A representation is fraudulent if you made it knowing it was false or made it with no real belief that it was true.

 Meanwhile, tax evasion refers to behaviour that results in an avoidance or shortfall of tax - this could be things like omitting income or wrongly claiming a deduction with no credible explanation.
 Even if an omission is unintentional, it may still result in a verdict of evasion.